Bayesian material flow analysis for systems with multiple levels of disaggregation and high dimensional data: Methods

 \subsection{Posterior predictive checks}

-For Bayesian modelling of MFA systems, we recommend performing posterior predictive checks to verify whether data generated by the model is similar to the observed data, which gives some assurance that the prior and model chosen is sensible.
+For Bayesian modelling of MFA systems, we recommend performing posterior predictive checks to verify whether data generated by the model is similar to the observed data and adequately mass conserved, which gives some assurance that the prior, model and parameters chosen are sensible.
 Here we briefly describe the method of posterior predictive checking outlined in Chapter 6 of \cite{Gelman2013}.
 Recall that in our model, the observation vector $\bm{Y}$ represents the observed data (such as on flows or change in stocks), as well as physical conditions such as mass balance, and $\bm{\theta}$ the vector of parameters.
 Let $\bm{Y^{rep}}$ be replicated data that could have been observed, the distribution of $\bm{Y^{rep}}$ given the observed data $\bm{Y}$, also known as the posterior predictive distribution, is given by:

 Typically, the check is done on suitable scalar test quantities $T(\bm{Y}, \bm{\theta})$, chosen based on the real problem being modelled.
 The test quantity of the replicated data $T(\bm{Y^{rep}}, \bm{\theta})$ is compared with the test quantity of the observed data $T(\bm{Y}, \bm{\theta})$ through statistical tests or graphical checks to look for systematic discrepancies between the simulated and originally observed data.
 For our Bayesian material flow analysis model, we choose the test quantities to be each individual observed data and mass balance conditions of child processes in the system, in other words we choose test quantities $T_i(\bm{Y}, \bm{\theta})=Y_i$ for each $i$.
 This ensures we minimally check using the posterior predictive distribution that the model is consistent with the existing data as well as mass balance of child processes.
 One way to compare the observed data with the posterior predictive distribution is to calculate the Bayesian posterior predictive p-values for the test statistic, in our case the marginal observations $Y_i$, which are given by